 High-intensity interval training (HIIT) is all the rage in the fitness world.
 No doubt you’ve seen various benefits touted just about everywhere, but what is the actual science behind this training design?
 Would a high-volume interval training (HVIT) approach better meet training goals, or perhaps a combination approach of variable-intensity interval training (VIIT)?

 Discover the differences and how to apply the variables of quality and quantity of movement for better results.
-It doesn't matter if you are a strength and conditioning coach or a personal trainer, all can benefit from knowing the difference between HIIT, HVIT, and VIIT.
+It doesn't matter if you are a strength and conditioning coach or a personal trainer, all can benefit from knowing the difference between HIIT, HVIT, VIIT (and even SIT).

 Look just about anywhere in fitness these days and you’d be hard-pressed to miss some program, product or menu advertising high-intensity interval training (HIIT).
 So why are these programs trending and so popular?
 One undeniable fact is the time-efficiency in which an individual can achieve comparable results to those attained through higher-volume, lower-intensity workouts (4).